 One of the most dramatic and beautiful parts of New Zealand; the power of Fiordland's scenery never fails to enthral travellers.
 This remarkable natural environment features stunning fiords, spectacular waterfalls and snow-capped peaks.
 Ancient rainforest clings impossibly to the mountains; waterfalls tumble hundreds of meters into massive fiords; shimmering lakes and granite peaks look the same today as they did a thousand years ago.

-Or: Take a helicopter flight to remote and spectacular, Doubtful Sound is less visited than its more popular counterpart Milford Sound but we think that makes it even more special.
+Or: Take a helicopter flight to remote and spectacular Doubtful Sound, it is less visited than its more popular counterpart Milford Sound but we think that makes it even more special.

 Accommodation: Queenstown or Wanaka